Plakaeze/Mitotic-event-detection-project-PCM/README.md

 - **`Region properties`**: Corresponding to the `Label pic` folder (2800 threshold).
 - **`Region properties 2500th`**: Corresponding to the `Label pic 2500th` folder (2500 threshold).

+## Annotation Protocol

+This document provides an overview of the process for annotating mitotic events, including the generation of videos from tracked candidates.
+The labels provided in the CSV file are not directly linked to the cell images but are associated with tracked event candidates processed through the data pipeline.

+### Steps for Event Tracking and Video Generation
+To annotate and generate videos for mitotic events, the following processes are executed:

+1. **AOI Segmentation**
+   - Segmentation of the Area of Interest (AOI) to isolate relevant regions.

+2. **Region Properties Extraction**
+   - Extraction of key properties from segmented AOIs for further analysis.

+3. **Event Tracking**
+   - Tracked using Euclidean distance and overlapping criteria to associate events over time.

+4. **Path Similarity Filtering**
+   - Filtering of candidate paths to ensure accurate and reliable event tracking.

+5. **Video Generation**
+   - Creation of videos from the tracked event candidates for visualization and validation.

+### Ground Truth Video Storage
+The videos generated as ground truth are stored in the following directories:
+- **`Video for ground truth`**: Videos corresponding to a threshold segmentation of 2800.
+- **`Video for ground truth 2500th`**: Videos corresponding to a threshold segmentation of 2500.

+These folders contain all the required resources for validating and analyzing mitotic event annotations.

 ## How to Download Data from the PCM Dataset